01fade/visualizing_inception/README.md

 ###Average colors
 [Color Thief](https://github.com/fengsp/color-thief-py)
 For 889 images this took about an hour.
 I applied to functions on the full size 1920x800px frames that I extracted before.

+##Data Visualization
+###Color Slices
+Just plain Javascript with the color data from python.
+###3D Visualization
+Going off the concept of layers in this movie, I visualized the different layers in Three.js.
+It uses specifically CSS3D.